Discharge During Pregnancy: What’s Typical and What’s Not

 If postpartum discharge becomes greenish or smells very bad, or if you have fever or chills, seek medical care.

-What to Do About Discharge During Pregnancy
+What to Do About Pregnancy Discharge

 You May Also Like: